Faith briefs: Local churches plan services, both in-person and online

 Our Savior’s Lutheran Church

-Our Savior’s Lutheran Church, 600 Bluff St., will have in-person worship services Saturdays at 5:30 p.m. and Sundays at 10 a.m.
+Our Savior’s Lutheran Church, 600 Bluff St., invites the public for in-person worship services Saturdays at 5:30 p.m. and Sundays at 10 a.m.
 Face masks and social distancing are highly recommended.
-Worship services will be streamed live Sunday morning at 10 a.m. via the Facebook page, Our Savior’s Lutheran of Council Bluffs.
-You can also view services on YouTube any time after at the YouTube channel at OSL CB.
+Worship services will be streamed live Sunday morning at 10 a.m. via our Facebook page, Our Savior’s Lutheran of Council Bluffs.
+You can also view our services on YouTube any time after on our YouTube channel at OSL CB.
 Our Savior’s Lutheran Food & Pet Pantry is open Thursdays from 11 a.m. to 3 p.m.
-You must call between 9:30 and 11 a.m. for same day appointment.
-The Pantry is also open the 3rd and 4th Friday of the month from 5 to 7 p.m.
-Again, you must call between 4 and 5 p.m. for same day appointment.
-More events and information can be found on the church’s website or Facebook page.
+You must call between 9:30 and 11 a.m. for same day appointment .
+The Pantry is also open the 3rd & 4th Fridays from 5 to 7 p.m.
+You must call between 4 and 5 p.m. for same day appointment.
+More events and information can be found on our website or Facebook page.

+New Horizon Presbyterian Church, 30 Valley View Dr., will continue to be closed for in-person worship for the next two Sundays, and we will post an online service each Sunday at 10 a.m. on our Facebook page atfacebook.com/NewHorizonPC.
+We also have a Zoom fellowship time before Sunday services, from 9:15 to 9:45 a.m.
+New Horizon’s Annual Meeting has been scheduled for Feb.
+7, at 11 a.m.
+We do not know yet whether we will be able to meet in person or via Zoom, but please mark your calendar to attend either way.
+The Annual Meeting is a time for groups of the church to share their activities for the previous year and for the 2021 budget to be reviewed and discussed.

+Timothy Lutheran Church, 3112 West Broadway, will have Praise Services at 8 and 10:30 a.m.
+The Sunday Service is live streamed at 8 a.m. via Timothy’s Facebook page.
+If you don’t have Facebook, you can connect with Timothy on it’s web page beginning on Mondays at timothylutheran.net Sunday School and adult Bible Class are at 9:15 a.m.
+Midweek Bible Study groups are cancelled until further notice.
+The church takes the needs of all members seriously.
+Those who have returned have found new health measures taken for everyone’s safety.
+Timothy has an elevator for easy access to worship services and other activities.

 Faith Lutheran Church

-Faith Lutheran Church, 2100 South 11th Street, will have worship services at the church at 9 a.m. this Sunday with traditional worship with Holy Communion.
-Adult Bible study and Sunday school are cancelled until further notice.
+Faith Lutheran Church, 2100 South 11th Street, will have a creative worship services at the church at 9 a.m. this Sunday.
+Adult Bible study and Sunday school are canceled until further notice.
 All attending must wear a mask from your car, through services and back to your car and should enter through the back entrance only and social distancing should be observed at all times.
 Worship services will continue to be available on YouTube, on Faith’s Facebook page and on Faith’s website at faithlutherancouncilbluffs.org.
-To locate the live stream, search Facebook — Faith Lutheran Council Bluffs.
-It will come up in the first few links.
+To locate our live stream, search Facebook — Faith Lutheran Council Bluffs, and it will come up in the first few links.
 Then just click the live button.
 YouTube viewing is available by searching to Ron Rosenkaimer.
 Sunday streaming will start at 9 a.m.
 Members without social media are asked to send email addresses to Faith’s office at office@faith.omhcoxmail.com for mailing of service folders for online worship, devotional materials and links to the uploaded videos.
-The Tuesday morning adult Bible study is also cancelled until further notice.
+The Tuesday morning adult Bible study is also canceled until further notice.
 Wednesday there are confirmation classes at 5:45 p.m.
 For more information contact the church office at 323-6445.

-Timothy Lutheran Church, 3112 West Broadway, will have Contemporary Services with Communion at 8 and 10:30 a.m.
-The Sunday Service is live streamed at 8 a.m. via Timothy’s Facebook page.
-If you don’t have Facebook, you can connect with Timothy on it’s web page beginning on Mondays at timothylutheran.net.
-Sunday School and adult Bible Class are at 9:15 a.m.
-Midweek Bible Study groups are cancelled until further notice.
-The church takes the needs of all members seriously.
-Those who have returned have found new health measures taken for everyone’s safety.
-Timothy has an elevator for easy access to worship services and other activities.

-Epworth United Methodist Church, 2447 Ave.
-B, is handicap accessible.
-Membership is not necessary to participate.
-The church is now open for worship at 9:25 a.m. on Sundays, and we will maintain social distancing.
-Masks are required and are available for those who need one, and there will be plenty of hand sanitizer.
-We will meet in the Fellowship Hall due to ease of sanitizing the facility.
-The Scripture for this coming Sunday is 1 Cor.
-6:12-20 and John 1:43-51.
-If you decide not to attend at this time, you can join the church in worship at home through Facebook Live.
-Thursday Bible Study is to be determined.
-The church is in prayer for all those affected by this virus.
-Prayer requests can be made at epworthumccb.org/about-us/our-values/.
-Office hours are 8:30 a.m. to 12:30 p.m.
-Monday through Friday.
-Phone: 712-323-3124.
-You can check the church out at Facebook.com/pages/Epworth.

 Community of Christ